Two dead as anti-government protests in Haiti turn violent

 The first victim was shot during a protest demanding that President Jovenel Moise step down.
-The man who opened fire on the crowd of marchers was beaten to death and then burned by demonstrators, Presstv Reported.
+The man who opened fire on the crowd of marchers was beaten to death and then burned by demonstrators.

 "An unidentified individual was shot dead," the Haitian police said in a statement.
-"The angry crowd set fire to his attacker."
+"The angry crowd set fire to his attacker", Presstv Reported.

 With their faces hidden, several plainclothes police fired in the air near the anti-government protesters.